smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 }
 ```

+!!!
+NOTE
-Make sure you add `#import "React/RCTEventEmitter.h"` to the apps bridging header before moving forward if you making a Swift application.
+Make sure you add `#import "React/RCTEventEmitter.h"` to the apps bridging header before moving forward if you're making a Swift application.
+!!!

+!!!
+NOTE

-Now you need to create the Objective-C bridging class for `SDLEventEmitter` and add the proper `RCT_EXTERN_METHOD` wrapper.
-Swift ONLY.
+If you're using Swift, you will need to create the Objective-C bridging class for `SDLEventEmitter` and add the proper `RCT_EXTERN_METHOD` wrapper.
+!!!

 ```objc
 #import "React/RCTBridgeModule.h"